Immiora/papers/README.md

 # Papers

 Collection of papers in cognitive neuroscience with a focus on using artificial neural networks to model brain data.
+There is also a section on brain-computer interfaces with indication which papers use artificial neural networks for brain decoding.

 ## Deep learning in cognitive neuroscience